 If you have been offered a severance agreement, wrongful termination attorney, William Julien, offers a free initial consultation to discuss your situation and advise you of your rights.
-For a free consultation, call 888-993-4611 or fill out the contact form on this website.
-We represent terminated employees in West Palm Beach, Miami and Fort Lauderdale and throughout the state.
+For a free consultation, call 561-560-5597 or fill out the contact form below.
+We represent terminated employees in West Palm Beach, Miami and Fort Lauderdale and throughout the state of Florida.

 Were You Terminated Unfairly?

 Federal law protects workers from discrimination in the workplace on the basis of race, gender, age, pregnancy discrimination, religion, disability and national origin.
 If older workers, female workers, workers of color or other protected classifications were unfairly targeted for termination, you may have a discrimination claim against your employer that would result in far more compensation than you would receive under a severance agreement.

 If you think that you were unfairly targeted for downsizing or termination, you will be in a stronger position if you contact a lawyer while you are still working for your employer.
 On the other hand, if we believe you do not have a strong discrimination claim, we can review your agreement and advise you of your rights under the agreement.

 We never charge for a consultation, and we invite you to call us if you did not receive the severance you are due.
 To learn more about your legal options, call Florida severance dispute lawyer William M. Julien at 561-560-5597 or send us an email.